CSS Sprite Helpers for Compass

 Returns the name of a css sprite map The name is derived from the folder than contains the css sprites.

-Returns the relative path (from the images directory) to the original file
+Returns the path to the original file

 used when construction the sprite.
 This is suitable for passing to the